Stanxxy/CS6380Project1/README.md

 - Constructor: (int/string processId, List\<int\> neighbours) -> None
   // Initialize the process and do
-- run() -> None ( start the outer while loop )
+- run() -> None
-  // the flood procedure for each process
+  // the flood procedure for each process, start the outer while loop Util functions
-  Util functions
-- sendMessage ( process: Process, message: Message ) -> None
-  // send single message
-- broadcastMessage ( receivers: Set, message: Message ) -> None
+- waitToStart() -> None
-  // send message to a set of processes
+  // wait to start one round by
 - Comparison ( mailbox: Set ) -> int/string
   // compare the current stored id with the discovered maximum id from explore messages.
 Also return the greatest id
 - setResponse () -> None